Honest Pros and Cons of Living in Chicago From a Local

 Outside of the diversity of food options, Chicago has long been on the foodie scene in terms of its wealth of celebrity chefs.

 Chicago has the fancy and the casual, the inventive and the comfortable.
-If you’re here to tick things off your bucket list, Chicago is home to Alinea, one of the best restaurants in the world.
+If you’re here to tick things off your bucket list, Chicago is home to some of the best restaurants in the world.
 If you watch The Bear, you may know all of this already.

 I’d argue that Chicago has the most delicious food in the country.
 Sorry, everyone else.